eworm-de/netlink-notify/README.md

 This will place an executable at `/usr/bin/netlink-notify`, documentation can be found in `/usr/share/doc/netlink-notify/`.
-Additionally a desktop file is installed to `/etc/xdg/autostart/`, this automatically starts the program when logged in to a desktop environment.
+Additionally a systemd unit file is installed to `/usr/lib/systemd/user/`.

 Usage
 -----

-Just run `netlink-notify` after installation or re-login to desktop environment for autostart.
+Just run `netlink-notify` to run it once.
+A systemd user service can be started and/or enabled with `systemctl --user start netlink-notify` or `systemctl --user enable netlink-notify`.

 ### Upstream